 The DAAD currently funds twenty interdisciplinary Centres for German and European Studies at outstanding foreign universities in twelve countries with funding from the Federal Foreign Office.
-The centres train German and European experts and bring together science, politics and the public in their work with Germany and Europe.
+The center funding contributes to the structural strengthening of Germany- and Europe-related teaching and research abroad.

-In the anniversary publication you will find further information about the programme as well as the individual profiles of the Centres for German and European Studies.
-The , our newest centre in Porto Alegre, Brazil, presents its profile as well.
+In the anniversary publication you will find further information about the programme as well as the individual profiles of the Centres for German and European Studies (ZDES).
+The CDEA, our newest centre in Porto Alegre, Brazil, presents its profile as well.

-The first three centres were founded in 1990 as Centres of Excellence in the United States at the Universities of Berkeley, Harvard and Georgetown on the initiative of the then Federal Government in order to intensify German-American relations, in particular scientific cooperation.
-In the mid-nineties, the first centre in Europe was inaugurated in Birmingham, in the United Kingdom, with the Institute for German Studies.
-In the late 1990s, several centres followed in the east and midwestern US as well as in Canada.
-The move to another continent took place in 2000 with the opening of the centre at Tokyo University.
-In 2001, the CIERA in France, which coordinates a nationwide network, and the Duitsland Instituut Amsterdam were added.
-The Willy Brandt Centre in Wrocław (Breslau) followed a year later, which was the result of a call for tenders for an initiative of the then Federal Chancellor Gerhard Schröder to be implemented.
-At the St. Petersburg State University in Russia and at the Peking University in China, established bilateral university cooperations in individual subjects have been further developed into interdisciplinary centres with German project partners.
-Over the following years, two more centres were established in Israel, at the Hebrew University in Jerusalem and at the University of Haifa.
-In addition to this, a centre was initiated at Chung Ang University in Seoul.
-Since 2016, the network has also been supplemented by a research centre at the University of Cambridge called the Research Hub for German Studies.
-The most recent centre, a collaborative project between the University of Rio Grande do Sul (UFRGS) and the Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS) was opened in 2017 and is located in Porto Alegre, Brazil.
-The central element of the programme, in addition to the DAAD funding, is the involvement of the host universities, which is reflected in the matching-fundsprinciple, among other things.
+The first three centres were founded in 1990 as Centers of Excellence in the USA at the Universities of Berkeley, Harvard and Georgetown on the initiative of the Federal Government at the time in order to intensify German-American relations, especially scientific cooperation.
+In the mid-1990s, the first centre in Europe was inaugurated in the UK at the University of Birmingham.
+At the end of the 1990s, several centres followed in the East and Midwest of the USA as well as in Canada.
+The step to another continent was taken in 2000 with the opening of the centre at the University of Tokyo.
+In 2001, CIERA in France, which coordinates a nationwide network, and the Duitsland Instituut Amsterdam were added.
+A year later, the Willy Brandt Centre in Wrocław (Breslau) followed, which prevailed in a nationwide tender.
+In Russia, at St. Petersburg State University, and in China, at Peking University, already established bilateral university cooperation in individual subjects was further expanded into interdisciplinary centres with German project partners.
+Within the following years, two centres were established in Israel, at the Hebrew University in Jerusalem and the University of Haifa.
+In addition, a centre was initiated at Chung Ang University in Seoul.
+Since 2016, the network has been complemented by a dedicated research centre, the Research Hub for German Studies at the University of Cambridge.
+The most recent centre, opened in 2017, is located in Porto Alegre, Brazil, and is a cooperation project between the Universidade Federal do Rio Grande do Sul (UFRGS) and the Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS).
+In addition to DAAD funding, the central element of the programme is the host universities' own commitment, which is reflected in the matching-fundsprinciple, among other things.

-In the Anglo-Saxon area (Canada, USA, Great Britain), in view of the comparatively strong presence of interdisciplinary German and European studies and a high potential of qualified applicants, a project-based funding programme has also been used as a successor to comprehensive centre funding.
-"Promoting German (and European) Studies" and the "German Studies Lectures" together with the Centre Programme within the framework of the Foreign Cultural and Educational Policy as well as the Foreign Science Policy of the Federal Republic of Germany are one of the cornerstones in the promotion of interdisciplinary research in Germany and Europe and teaching abroad.
+In the Anglo-Saxon region (Canada, USA, Great Britain and Ireland), in view of the comparatively strong presence of interdisciplinary German and European Studies and a high potential of qualified applicants, a project-based funding programme has also been used for some years as a successor model to comprehensive centre funding.
+"Promoting German (and European) Studies" and also the "German Studies Professors", together with the Centre Programme within the framework of the Federal Republic of Germany's foreign cultural and educational policy and foreign science policy, represent one of the cornerstones in the promotion of interdisciplinary German- and European-related research and teaching abroad.

-Use our interactive map to get an overview of the location of DAAD-funded Centres for German and European Studies for the current network or use the list of the 20 centres ordered alphabetically ().
-Here, not only can you see which universities the centres are located at, but you can also get directly to their individual websites.
+Use our interactive map to get an overview of the location of the DAAD-funded Centres for German and European Studies in the current network or use the list of the twenty centres arranged alphabetically by country.
+Here you can not only see at which universities the centres are located, but you can also go directly to their individual websites.